How Employer Partners work with us

 These are perfect slots if you would like to come in and speak to our students, raising awareness of your company and opportunities, and help to increase our student aspirations.
 These slots are often utilised by apprenticeship providers or employers, advertising their recruitment openings and opportunities to our students.
 Our lunchtime careers stands are available every lunchtime from 13:30pm – 14:00pm (set up from 13:00pm).
 Set up in our reception foyer, we ask employers to bring marketing material such as banners, tablecloths, leaflets, and handouts to grab the attention of our students.
 Open to all of our students during their lunch break, please get in touch if you’d like to book a slot.

 Throughout the academic year we run a number of workshops to support students prepare for the world of work and develop their employability skills.
 We are seeking employers to support mock interviews, cv and cover letter workshops, personal statement clinics, apprenticeship application workshops, LinkedIn workshops, mock assessment centres, psychometric testing insights and digital literacy skills such as email writing.
 These are often delivered in a variety of ways and can take shape via a one-hour workshop, or a whole day rotation of workshops.
 Please get in touch if you have employability skills resources that could be deployed to support these areas.

 EXPERIENCES OF THE WORKPLACE

 This can be catered for in a number of different ways, whether it be a traditional work experience placement for a few students, work shadowing days for individuals or a visit to your institution for a group of 60 students.
-We know that after the last two years, face to face experiences have the most impact and we would love to give all of our students at least one experience of the workplace per key stage.
+Our aim is to give all of our students at least one experience of the workplace per key stage.
 If you can cater for any of the above, we’d love to hear from you and set this up for our students.

 National Celebration Weeks